tmspzz/Rome/README.md

 This is particularly useful in case not all your `Cartfile.resolved` entries produce a framework.

 Some repositories use Carthage as a simple mechanism to include other git repositories that do not produce frameworks.
-Even Carthage itself does this, to include xcconfigs.
+Even Carthage itself does this, to include `xcconfigs`.

 Example: